 It’s important to know you’re not replacing one addiction with another.
-The medications used to treat opioid dependence are safe and effective because they’re carefully managed by Dr. Dharma, and they don’t produce the same euphoria as opioids.
+The medications used to treat opioid dependence are safe and effective because they’re carefully managed by Dr. Dharma and Dr. Ramirez, and they don’t produce the same euphoria as opioids.
 They also reduce your desire to use opioids.

 What is Suboxone?

-Suboxone is the prescription medication used by Dr. Dharma to treat opioid dependence.
+Suboxone is the prescription medication used by Dr. Dharma and Dr. Ramirez to treat opioid dependence.
 It consists of two medications — buprenorphine and naloxone — that work together to control cravings for opioids, reduce withdrawal symptoms, and block the effect of opioids.

 What happens during Suboxone management?

-You can receive Suboxone treatment in Dr. Dharma’s office, but the process is gradual and requires ongoing medical care to ensure your health and well-being.
+You can receive Suboxone treatment in Dr. Dharma and Dr. Ramirez's office, but the process is gradual and requires ongoing medical care to ensure your health and well-being.

 Suboxone management goes through several stages, because you first use the medication to withdraw from opioids, and then you continue using it in your ongoing recovery.
 The treatment steps include:

 - Induction: Your first dose of Suboxone is administered when you’re in a moderate state of withdrawal.
-Dr. Dharma explains what that means and tells you when to stop taking opioids.
+Dr. Dharma and Dr. Ramirez explain what that means and tells you when to stop taking opioids.

 - Maintenance: You can begin the maintenance phase when withdrawal symptoms stop and you no longer have uncontrollable cravings for opioids.
 During this phase, you continue to take Suboxone and begin counseling or behavioral therapy.

-- Medical taper: Dr. Dharma works with you to determine when to stop Suboxone treatment.
+- Medical taper: Dr. Dharma and Dr. Ramirez work with you to determine when to stop Suboxone treatment.
 When it’s time to discontinue medical therapy, your dose must be gradually reduced, or tapered.

-Please don’t hesitate to talk with Dr. Dharma any time you’re tempted to start taking opioids again, whether that craving occurs during medical treatment or after medication is discontinued.
-She may need to adjust your medication to relieve the temptation.
+Please don’t hesitate to talk with Dr. Dharma and Dr. Ramirez any time you’re tempted to start taking opioids again, whether that craving occurs during medical treatment or after medication is discontinued.
+They may need to adjust your medication to relieve the temptation.

 How do you find pain relief without opioids?